sawalterg/Exploratory-Data-Analysis-in-Python/README.md

 # eda
-Graphical and Quantitative EDA for several datasets
+Graphical and Quantitative Exploratory Data Analysis for several projects.
+The output is in Jupyter Notebook format.